End Of The Lyoto Machida Era

 Back in 2009 Lyoto Machida had a flawless record of 14 – 0, 6 – 0 in UFC.
 He entered his fight against the reigning Light Heavyweight Champion Rashad Evans with all the furore of a huge star in the making.
-His title fight would go on to fulfill those expectations, knocking out Evans in the second with a devastating flurry of punches.
+His title fight would go on to fulfil those expectations, knocking out Evans in the second with a devastating flurry of punches.

-Losing the belt in his second defense against Shogun Rua.
-Machida would have a second bite of the LHW cherry against defending Champion Jon Jones, but lost the bout via a vicious standing guillotine.
-He went on to win two of his next three before losing to Phil Davis, before making the drop down to middleweight.
+Losing the belt in his second defence against Shogun Rua.
+Machida would have a second bite of the LHW cherry against defending Champion Jon Jones but lost the bout via a vicious standing guillotine.
+He went on to win two of his next three before losing to Phil Davis, before making the drop-down to middleweight.

 Two back to back wins within 5 months and Machida set himself up for a showdown with the All American.
 Weidman who was coming off surgery on both knees got taken the full 5 rounds.
-There were flashes of brilliance and even instances where you might have though, Lyoto may take this.
+There were flashes of brilliance and even instances where you might have thought, Lyoto may take this.

 With a log jam of contenders in waiting, hoping to have a shot at the middleweight crown, what next for The Dragon?
 With a possible 3, maybe even 4 fights on the horizon for Weidman.

 A career-defining fight in many ways.
 Sitting at 10 in the rankings, he has so much to gain.
 As for Lyoto, a loss against the Doberman could be a crushing blow from which he may never again recover.
 In the latter part of his career like others including Vitor Belfort 37, Michael Bisping 35, Ronaldo Jacare Souza 35, Yoel Romero 37, Anderson Silva 39.
-How many more times can or will any of these elite fighters get a shot at the title belt?
+How many more times can or will any of this elite fighters get a shot at the title belt?